gearseekers/kvm98-3dfx/README.md

 # _What doesn't work?_
 * 2D/3D 3dfx cards are NOT working at this stage.
 (Voodoo3 etc)
 * No AGP cards.
 We have no plans for AGP either.
+* This doesn't work in WSL (Windows Subsystem for Linux).
+I have tested it and will try to come up with a solution.

 ## _Prerequisites_